sponchcafe/SiMFS-core/docs/src/architecture.rst

 The component interface is intentionally kept simple.
 They will do their best not to crash due to erroneus input, but won't do any parameter checking or input validation.
-This is (in part) due to the decoupled nature of the component architecture: A FCS component which evaluated a focus function on a stream of cooridnates can not now the length (or experiment time) of its input or even if the byte stream is meant to be coordinates.
-All it can do is read a set of bytes, evaluate a function and stream out the result.
-The origin and destination and everything associated with them is up to the user.
-Components work in isolation.
+All a component can do is read, process and write data streams regardless of their origin and destination.
+Size, start, end or any other information about the stream data is no known to the components.

 .. _json_label: